Alban098/GBemu/README.md

 1) Pokémon Red and Blue run but render at half speed, even though audio run mostly as intended
 2) Pokémon Yellow not booting at all, it loops reading screen registers ```LCDC or STAT```
-3) Midframe ```X``` scrolling seams to be broken on CGB (At least in Zelda : Link's Awakening DX, it works but not for all ```y```, even though RAM value seems to be correct)
-4) In Zelda : Link's Awakening DX, background gets corrupted when a textbox disappear, but gets back to normal when pause menu is invoked (Can be caused by faulty DMA impl. or it's caused by VRAM acces when PPU is reading it)
-5) Game Boy Color Bootstrap display corrupted graphics, but loads fine, may be caused by DMA or HDMA transfers and can be related to ```4```, (need some digging)
+3) Game Boy Color Bootstrap display corrupted graphics, but loads fine, may be caused by DMA or HDMA transfers, (need some digging)
 ---

 ## Resources